plurigrid/agent/agent/indices/index.md

-index.json keeps track of your index.
+index.json lives in this directory keeps track of your index.